 Remember that the 'other' is always a reflection of you.
 So rather than expend energy trying to 'fix' the other, use that energy where it can really make a difference... 'fix' yourself.
-Look at yourself and see what needs clearing.
+Look at yourself and see what needs clearing and releasing.

 The Thoughts You Are Thinking...

 Peace Pilgrim said "If the thoughts you are thinking have not brought you peace, keep trying..."